jefftsui1/jefftsui1/README.md

   - [Web Application Security Testing with OWASP ZAP](https://www.coursera.org/account/accomplishments/certificate/29FZV8SHGSMK)
     - Scan websites for vulnerabilities.
-    - Setup and use OWASP ZAP Proxy.
+    - Set up and use OWASP ZAP Proxy.
     - Use a dictionary list to find files and folders and spider crawl to find links and URLs.

   - [Analyze Network Traffic with TCPDump](https://www.coursera.org/account/accomplishments/certificate/UDT333D53V9P)